gabrivoy/masters-puc-intro-deep-learning/presentation/slides.md

 - We added new information to the SRGD, with the SRCNN (+ Sharpen) and HAT models, which can be used in future works.
 - Training more time/epochs with more data and different hyperparameters could improve the results even further.
 - Engineering was a bottleneck in this work, since computer vision requires intense CPU/GPU and RAM usage, and datasets are large (50GB+).
-- Inference times could be measured, but we couldn't do that in this work.

 </small>